Croatian Bol Ladies Open

 Croatian Bol Ladies Open was an annual women's tennis tournament on the WTA Challenger Tour, played in the town of Bol on the Croatian Adriatic island of Brač.
-The tournament's first edition was held in late April 1991, and then again every year from 1995 to 2003.
+The first edition was held in late April 1991, and then again every year from 1995 to 2003.
 The tournament was then sold to the organizers of the Western & Southern Open and moved to Cincinnati.
-In 2022, tournament was moved to Makarska.
+In 2022, it was moved to Makarska.